FedericoMilesi/challenge-meli/README.md

 ## Cloud Hosting Platform

-The application environment is being managed with the AWS Elastic Beanstalk orchestration service, and the app is deployed through a Preconfigured Docker container (GlassFish 5.0 with Java 8 running on 64bit Amazon Linux).
+The application environment was managed with the AWS Elastic Beanstalk orchestration service, and the app itself was deployed through a Preconfigured Docker container (GlassFish 5.0 with Java 8 running on 64bit Amazon Linux).